Amazon try to expand their activities in China

 Amazon’ Strategy in China ?

-Amazon refused to comment on their sudden increase in hiring within China, so it is unclear whether this is the result of the Prime program or a response to market evaluation.
-Regardless of the reason it is evident that Amazon is pushing forward with its quest to dominate China.
+Amazon refused to comment on their sudden increase in hiring within China, so it is unclear whether this is the result of the Prime program or a response to the market evaluation.
+Regardless of the reason, it is evident that Amazon is pushing forward with its quest to dominate China.
 They have already been hiring HR executives to help staff a new regional “shared-services hub” in the Chinese capital of Beijing.
 As well as this there is a new office in Hangzhou, which is home to Alibaba, in a bid to help hire more staff to the company.
-Then in other avenues Joyo.com, a Chinese based e-commerce platform that was acquired by Amazon in 2004, is hiring logistics and delivery partners. source
+Then in other avenues, Joyo.com, a Chinese-based e-commerce platform that was acquired by Amazon in 2004, is hiring logistics and delivery partners. source

 Meanwhile, in retail, they have been pushing deeper into Asian markets with a focus on both Asia and Singapore, so it is clear that whilst Amazon may not be the top dog in China, it is certainly confident that it can compete with the domestic giants like Alibaba.